wzb-ipi/covid_vaccines_nmed/README.md

 `paper.Rmd` compiles the paper in a PDF `paper.pdf`.
 It calls some or all of:

-`1_cleaning.Rmd` cleans and prepares data for analysis (requires raw country files).
+`1_cleaning.Rmd` cleans and prepares data for analysis (not called on public repo as it requires raw country files).

 `2_tables.Rmd` creates figures and tables included in the paper and other diagnostics.